Are You Ready?

-GOLF 20/20, the industry’s trade organization administered by World Golf Foundation, is focusing considerable effort on encouraging this age group to pick up the game.
+WE ARE GOLF, the industry’s trade organization administered by World Golf Foundation, is focusing considerable effort on encouraging this age group to pick up the game.
 Recently, the “Millennial Task Force” was created to increase awareness, interest and participation in golf through industry education, non-endemic media outreach, digital campaigns and exciting events where the game has previously not had a presence or been included in the conversation.

 It’s important for the industry to know how to balance the interests of Generation X and Baby Boomers while developing Generation Y (“Millennials”) as loyal customers and lifelong players for the continued success and vitality of the game.
 Golf needs to be prepared for the challenge of satisfying multiple age groups at the same facility.

 To ensure golf courses are equipped to provide an enjoyable experience for millennials, it is imperative that owners, operators and employees make sure they understand what’s of most interest to this age group and how to communicate with them.
 The obvious goal is for them to visit again and continue to play or engage with the game in the future.